+The regular consumption of walnuts may reduce the risk or even the progression of brain disorders, such as dementia, cognitive impairment and Alzheimer’s disease.
 Walnuts are particularly rich in omega-3s, vitamin E, antioxidants, and other phytochemicals that are good for brain health.
-Regularly consumption of walnuts may reduce the risk or even the progression of brain disorders, such as dementia, cognitive impairment and Alzheimer’s disease.

-Omega-3s of walnuts are vital for good brain function
+Omega-3s in walnuts are vital for good brain function

 The human brain is nearly 60% fat.
-So, there is no surprise that essential fatty acids are among the most crucial compounds for brain health.
-As, the human body can’t synthesize essential fatty acids, we should consume them from food.
+So, there is no surprise that the essential fatty acids are among the most crucial compounds for good brain health.
+As, the human body can’t synthesize essential fatty acids, we should get them from food.
 Above all, omega-3 fatty acids are vital for brain development and for proper brain function.

 Therefore, consuming adequate amounts of omega-3s may improve cognitive performance in adults and prevent age-related cognitive decline.

-You can find DHA & EPA supplements from algae on Amazon.
+You can find DHA and EPA supplements from algae on Amazon.

 Walnuts protect the brain from oxidative stress

 Walnuts are good for brain health, due to their high antioxidant content.
-Firstly, omega-3s have powerful antioxidant properties.
-Studies have shown that omega-3s can fight effectively oxidative stress and inflammation.
-Both are common causes of cognitive decline!
+First, omega-3s have powerful antioxidant and anti-inflammatory properties.
+Oxidative stress and inflammation are common causes of cognitive decline!

-Furthermore, walnuts are particularly high in polyphenolic compounds.
-Potent antioxidants, as well.
+Furthermore, walnuts are particularly high in polyphenolic compounds, which are potent antioxidants.
 Actually, walnuts contain more polyphenolic compounds than any other nut.
-Therefore, eating walnuts regularly is important for good brain function.

 - reduce the oxidant and inflammatory load on brain cells,